-It’s really easy to naturally get around this using… beets.
+It’s really easy to naturally get around this using beets of all things.
 And no, don’t worry, the frosting won’t taste like beets!

 It’s super fast and easy to make this!